How to Get an Accurate Plumbing Estimate: What to Expect and Compare

 • Estimate: An approximate, non-binding projection of costs based on limited information.
 It can change once the plumber gets a closer look at the job.

-• Quote: A detailed, fixed-price offer that becomes binding once accepted.
-Quotes are typically tied to a specific scope of work and may expire within 30 days due to shifting material prices.
+• Quote: A detailed, fixed-price offer that becomes legally binding once accepted and signed.
+Quotes are typically tied to a specific scope of work and often expire within 30 days due to shifting material prices.

 • Bid: A competitive, formal submission used when multiple contractors are vying for the same job.
-It emphasizes scope, timeline, and total cost for easy comparison.
+It emphasizes scope, timeline, and total cost for easy comparison, and it can become a contract if the homeowner signs it.

 Feature Estimate Quote Bid